tracerip/archive.trace.rip/breaches/CraftRise.md

 ## Description

-In May 2023, the Turkish Minecraft server <a href="https://haveibeenpwned.com/Breach/CraftRise" target="_blank" rel="noopener">CraftRise suffered a data breach</a> that exposed around 2.5m customer records.
+The CraftRise Turkish Minecraft server was compromised in May 2023, according to news reports.
+Email addresses, usernames, locations, and plain text passwords were among the information from over 2.5M people that was later posted on a well-known hacking forum.
+The data was acquired in March 2022, according to the most recent records.

 ## Breached data

-Email Address, Geographic Location, Password, Username
+Email Addresses, Geographic Locations, Passwords, Usernames

 ## Download link